brokenkernel/blog/content/posts/Second-Language-Acquisition.md

 ## Affective Filter

 Learners might be distracted by emotional factors in language learning process.
-It is possible that students would not be able to absorb what they should learn in class because of their teacher’s uncongenial manners or classmates’ aggressive and competitive attitudes.
+Students might not be able to absorb what they should learn in class because of their teacher’s uncongenial manners or classmates’ aggressive and competitive attitudes.

 # Misc

-The real trick is finding something that you'll find interesting enough to actually focus on but is just above your level so you're able to understand and stretch yourself (edited)
+The real trick is finding something that you'll find interesting enough to actually focus on but is just above your level, so you're able to understand and stretch yourself (edited)

 - Focus on comprehensible input: reading and listening
 - Stretch the limit, but not too much.
-You should previously understand about 90-95% of the content of the message
+You should previously understand about 90-95% of the content of the message.
 - It takes roughly 12 messages to fully learn a word
 - Phrases and sentences are better than words
 - Don't don't teach vocabulary and especially don't translate word-by-word